 Analytical evaluation of a chiller performance is a cumbersome task, leading to questionable results.
-The database of Eurovent has been adapted and used in the chillers module.
+A decision has been taken in the current project to adopt the Eurovent database for the chillers module.
 This database contains a great number of parameters, including COP and EER for a significant number of products.
 Data and products are constantly updated tested and improved.
 The organisation and the database are recognised by many major HVAC component manufacturers.
 Equipment covered by the database is presented in Table 1.

-Heat Rejection Code System Code Operation Code Duct Code Compressor Code Air Cooled A Packaged Ρ Cooling only с Ducted D Centrifugal G Split s Water Cooled w Opin 5 - Reverse Cycle R Non ducted N Other type Remote condenser т 0
+Heat Rejection Code System Code Operation Code Duct Code Compressor Code Air Cooled Α Packaged Ρ Cooling only С Ducted D Centrifugal G Split S Water Cooled w Reverse Cycle R Non ducted N Other type ο Remote condenser т